Intermittent Fasting for Weight Loss: 7 Ways Fasting Can Help

 I’m focusing on the 16:8 program because I believe it’s the easiest to follow while providing most of the same benefits as the other programs.

-Don’t add any butter to your mashed potatoes
+Don’t add any butter to the mashed potatoes.

 Intermittent fasting is an easy way to control your food intake without battling your cravings.